Oklahomawhore/AgentStudio/readme.md

 ISG-Agent is a compositional framework that leverage tools to generate high-quality interleaved content while strictly follows user's query.

 <img src="figures/Agent_Result.jpeg">
 ISG-Agent will output interleaved image and text results.
-You can run evaluation on ISG-Bench following `ISG_agent/README.md`.
-See `ISG_agent/README.md` for enviroment setup and how to use.
+You can run evaluation on ISG-Agent.

+Please See `ISG_agent/README.md` for enviroment setup and how to use.
 You can also reproduct the experiment result by comparing to the chart.

 | Category   | Model     | Avg.  | Style | Prog. | 3D    | Dec.  | I-T C. | Temp. | VST   | VQA   |
 |------------|-----------|-------|-------|-------|-------|-------|--------|-------|-------|-------|